malachi3keys/malachi3keys/README.md

-- 👋 Hi, I’m Malachi {she/they}
+- 👋🏿 Hi, I’m Malachi {she/they}
-- 👀 I’m interested in mechanical keyboards and 3d modeling
+- 👀 I’m interested in web development and mechanical keyboards!